Debilitating Depression, Symptoms & Treatment

 How to deal with Depression?

-You may successfully manage depression by using one form of treatment persistently, or you find a combination best suitable for you.
+You may successfully manage it by using one form of treatment persistently, or you find a combination best suitable for you.
 Some of the common categories of medications may include SSRIs (selective serotonin reuptake inhibitors), tricyclic and tetracyclic antidepressants, serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors (MAOIs), noradrenaline and dopamine reuptake inhibitors (NDRIs), and N-methyl D-aspartate (NMDA) antagonists.

 Psychotherapy